Wisconsin Board of Commissioners of Public Lands: Land commissioners

 Wisconsin's founders had concerns about the concentration of political power and did not want either the Governor or the Legislature to control the school trust corpus.
 Instead, management of the school trust lands and investment of the school trust funds was vested in a board of three ex officio "Commissioners of Public Lands" which, in accordance with Article X, Section 7 of the Wisconsin State Constitution, are the duly elected Secretary of State, State Treasurer, and Attorney General.
 Wisconsin's "land commission model" for independently managing school trust lands and investments proved successful and served as an example to states west of Wisconsin as they gradually joined the Union.
 In fact, all but a handful of the Western states - including Arizona, Arkansas, Minnesota, New Mexico, Texas, and Washington - adopted Wisconsin's land commission model.

 Staff

 The three commissioners are supported by an Executive Secretary and a professional staff of civil servants to carry out the day-to-day operations of the agency.
 Tia Nelson, daughter of late governor and U.S. Senator Gaylord Nelson, previously served as Executive Secretary of the BCPL from October 2004 to July 2015.
-The current Executive Secretary is Tom German, who succeeded his predecessor Jonathan Barry following the latter's retirement on January 4, 2020.
+She was succeeded by Jonathan Barry, who in turn was succeeded by longtime Deputy Secretary Tom German following the former's retirement on January 4, 2020.
+German retired at the end of 2025 and the land commissioners reappointed Nelson for a second time in January 2026.